Birthdate: November 12, 1952

 Haas’ desire to push innovation and tackle new challenges goes beyond his interest in machine tools.

 In 2007, Haas built Windshear, one of the most advanced automotive wind tunnels in the world.
 It opened to its first customer, a Formula One team, in September 2008.

 The facility’s centerpiece is a rolling road, which allows a full-size car to be restrained in place directly on top of a massive, treadmill-like stainless steel belt rotating at speeds up to 180 mph.
 The rolling road accurately simulates the dynamics of a car on the racetrack, unlike traditional fixed-floor tunnels.
 The high-tech rolling road is able to accelerate from zero to 180 mph in less than one minute, with temperatures controlled within 1 degree Fahrenheit.

 In addition to his professional accomplishments, Haas is passionate about auto racing.
-He has competed successfully in off-road racing and sponsored numerous race teams through the years in CART, IndyCar, Formula One and NASCAR, the latter of which includes a tenured partnership with Hendrick Motorsports.
+He has competed successfully in off-road racing and sponsored numerous race teams through the years in CART, INDYCAR, Formula One and NASCAR.

 In 2002, Haas formed his own NASCAR Cup Series team, Haas CNC Racing.
 Originally headquartered in Concord, North Carolina, Haas CNC Racing began as a single-car team with chassis and technical support from Hendrick Motorsports.
 The team made its debut on Sept.
 29, 2002 at Kansas Speedway in Kansas City with driver Jack Sprague.